Vivitrol Treatment

 Vivitrol is an extended-release formulation of naltrexone.

 Naltrexone is not an opiate, but it has the ability to occupy opiate receptor sites in the brain.
-This blocks the effects of opiates like heroin or Oxycontin.
+This blocks the effects of opiates and opioids like heroin or Oxycontin.

 Naltrexone is non-narcotic and does not result in physical dependence.